kaaengine/kaa/docs/reference/geometry.rst

     Returns :code:`True` if bounding box intersects with other :class:`geometry.BoundingBox`, otherwise returns :code:`False`

+.. method:: BoundingBox.intersection(other_bounding_box)

+    If bounding box intersects with other :class:`geometry.BoundingBox` a :class:`BoundingBox` is returned which spans the intersection.
+If there's no intersection, an 'empty' :class:`geometry.BoundingBox` is returned (all properties set to NaN)

 .. method:: BoundingBox.grow(vector)

     Scales the bounding box by given vector.
 The :code:`vector` param must be :class:`geometry.Vector`